School of Graduate Studies Academic Policies

 Each doctoral program shall develop its own annual review format and timing within these minimal guidelines:

 If a doctoral program already has an annual review policy in place, the program shall inform the School of Graduate Studies of what form that review takes.
 For programs that do not have an annual review policy, the School of Graduate Studies requests that they create an annual review policy within a year from the approval of the policy.
 This policy does not mandate the use of one student review format.
-Examples of existing formats for review of student progress will be posted on the Graduate Studies website.
 For some programs, the annual report can be coordinated with other reporting needs (e.g. NIH grants) so as to eliminate redundancy in reporting for the student.

-The doctoral residency requirement is intended to insure a period of intensive academic interaction with faculty and peers and of sustained independent research.
+The doctoral residency requirement is intended to ensure a period of intensive academic interaction with faculty and peers and sustained independent research.
 Graduate students are considered to be in residence when they are fully engaged in academic work.
-As resident students they may teach at the university, take graduate courses, assist in course development, and engage in research or in other scholarly activities at the university.
-Regardless of the nature of the work, the student’s regular presence at the university is expected during fulfillment of the residency requirement.
+As resident students, they may teach at the University, take graduate courses, assist in course development, and engage in research or in other scholarly activities at the University.
+Regardless of the nature of the work, the student’s regular presence at the University is expected during fulfillment of the residency requirement.

-All the requirements for the master’s degree must be completed within five consecutive calendar years after matriculation as a graduate student, including any leaves of absence.
-Doctoral students have five consecutive calendar years from the semester of the first credited 701 registration, including leaves of absence, to complete all requirements for the doctorate.
-Any graduate student who fails to complete the requirements within the five year limit for his or her degree program will be subject to separation from further study unless granted an extension by the School of Graduate Studies with the recommendation of the faculty advisor or advisory committee and approval by the department chair.
-An extension may be granted if the student and his or her advisor work out a plan of action for degree completion within a specified time frame which must be endorsed by the department chair.
+Requirements for the master’s degree must be completed within five consecutive calendar years after matriculation as a graduate student, including any leaves of absence.
+Requirements for the PhD degree must be completed within five consecutive calendar years from the semester of the first credited 701 registration, including any leaves of absence.
+Any graduate student who fails to complete the requirements within the five year limit for their degree program will be subject to separation from further study unless granted an extension by the School of Graduate Studies with the recommendation of their program.
+An extension may be granted if the student and their advisor work out a plan of action for degree completion within a specified time frame which must be endorsed by the department chair or graduate program director.
 Students will be expected to meet all the specified deadlines outlined in the plan of action.
-The minimum acceptable registration during this extended period for each semester until graduation is three credit hours of 651 or 701.
-Plan B master's students must register for at least three credits of appropriate course work.
+The minimum acceptable registration during this extended period for each semester until graduation is three credit hours of 651 (Master's thesis students) or 701 (PhD).
+DMA students, and non-thesis, project, and course-focused master's students must register for at least three credits of appropriate course work.

 These policies apply to graduate students in the School of Graduate Studies who receive stipends that support their effort toward earning a degree during the period when they receive support.
 They represent the minimum to which graduate students are entitled.

-If a graduate student receives a stipend, they will receive support for holidays, vacations, sick leave, and parental leave as set forth below.
+If a graduate student receives a stipend, they will receive support for holidays, parental leave, sick leave, unpaid leave, unused leave, and vacations, as set forth below.
 The stipend support for those days will be at the same rate as for normal work days.
 For all anticipated leaves longer than two weeks, appropriate departmental approvals must be obtained and paperwork submitted to the School of Graduate Studies prior to the start of the leave.